Equivalences between Non-trivial Variants of 3LDT and Conv3LDT: Introduction

 Even though asymptotically faster than $\Oh(n^{2})$, these algorithms are not strongly subquadratic, meaning working in $\Oh(n^{2-\eps})$ time, for some $\eps>0$.
-This motivates the popular modern version of the conjecture, which is that the 3-\SUM{} problem cannot be solved in $\Oh(n^{2-\eps})$ time (even in expectation), for any $\eps>0$, on the word RAM model with words of size $\Oh(\log n)$~\cite{Patrascu10}.
-By now we have multiple examples of other problems that can be shown to be hard assuming this conjecture, especially in geometry~\cite{GajentaanO95,BergGO97a,Erickson99c,ArchambaultEK05,SossEO03,CheongEH04,AbellanasHIKLMPS01,AronovH08,ArkinCHMSSY98,BarequetH01,EricksonHM06,BoseKT98,Lafeber04}, but also in dynamic data structures \cite{AbboudW14,KopelowitzPP16,Patrascu10}, string algorithms \cite{AbboudWW14,AmirCLL14}, finding exact weight subgraphs \cite{WilliamsW13,AbboudL13} and finally in partial matrix multiplication and reporting variants of convolution \cite{GoldsteinKLP16}.
+This motivates the popular modern version of the conjecture, which is that the 3\SUM{} problem cannot be solved in $\Oh(n^{2-\eps})$ time (even in expectation), for any $\eps>0$, on the word RAM model with words of size $\Oh(\log n)$~\cite{Patrascu10}.
+By now we have multiple examples of other problems that can be shown to be hard assuming this conjecture, especially in geometry~\cite{GajentaanO95,BergGO97a,Erickson99c,ArchambaultEK05,SossEO03,CheongEH04,AbellanasHIKLMPS01,AronovH08,ArkinCHMSSY98,BarequetH01,EricksonHM06,BoseKT98}, but also in also in dynamic algorithms and data structures \cite{AbboudW14,KopelowitzPP16,Patrascu10,Dahlgaard16,AbboudWY18}, string algorithms \cite{AbboudWW14,AmirCLL14,KopelowitzPP16}, finding exact weight subgraphs \cite{WilliamsW13,AbboudL13} and finally in partial matrix multiplication and reporting variants of convolution \cite{GoldsteinKLP16}.

-In particular, it is well-known that the 3-\SUM{} problem defined above is subquadratically equivalent to its 3-partite variant, where we are given three sets $A_1, A_2, A_3$ containing $n$ integers each, and must decide whether there is $x_1 \in A_1$, $x_2 \in A_2$, and $x_3 \in A_3$ such that $x_1 + x_2 + x_3 = 0$.
-To reduce 3-partite 3-\SUM{} to 1-partite, we can add a multiple of some sufficiently big number $M$ to all elements in every set and take the union, for example:
+In particular, it is well-known that the 3\SUM{} problem defined above is subquadratic-equivalent to its 3-partite variant, where we are given three sets $S_1, S_2, S_3$ containing at most $n$ integers each, and must decide whether there is $x_1 \in S_1$, $x_2 \in S_2$, and $x_3 \in S_3$ such that $x_1 + x_2 = x_3$.
+To reduce 3-partite 3\SUM{} to 1-partite, we can add a multiple of some sufficiently big number $M$ to all elements in every set and take the union, for example:

-$M$ is chosen so that the only possibility for the three elements of $X$ to sum up to 0 is that they correspond to three elements belonging to distinct sets $A_1$, $A_2$, and $A_3$.
-To show the reduction from $1$-partite 3-\SUM{} to 3-partite, a natural approach would be to take $A_1 = A_2 = A_3 = X$.
-However, this approach does not quite work as in the $1$-partite variant we desire $x_1, x_2, x_3$ to be \emph{distinct}.
+$M$ is chosen so that the only possibility for the three elements of $X$ to satisfy $x_1+x_2=x_3$ is that they correspond to three elements belonging to distinct sets $S_1$, $S_2$, and $S_3$.
+To show the reduction from $1$-partite 3\SUM{} to 3-partite, a natural approach would be to take $S_1 = S_2 = S_3 = X$.
+However, this does not quite work as in the $1$-partite variant we desire $x_1, x_2, x_3$ to be \emph{distinct}.
 In the folklore reduction, this technicality is overcome using the so-called color-coding technique by Alon et al.~\cite{AlonYZ95}.